apptainer/singularity-userdocs/security_options.rst

      similar use cases, the :ref:`fakeroot feature <fakeroot>` is a better option.

-Singularity provides full support for granting and revoking Linux capabilities on a user or group basis.
+apptainer provides full support for granting and revoking Linux capabilities on a user or group basis.
 For example, let us suppose that an admin has decided to grant a user (named ``pinger``) capabilities to open raw sockets so that they can use ``ping`` in a container where the binary is controlled via